yusriltakeuchi/assets_cleaner/README.md

 $ assets_cleaner scanlib --fast
 ```

-## :warning: Supporting Issue
-These tools may not work properly if you use an asset generator like flutter_gen or similar.
-Because our tools will still detect that your Assets are used, even if these variables are not used in the code

 ## :star: Contributing
 If you wish to contribute a change to any of the existing plugins in this repo, please fork the repo and submit a pull request.
 If you have any questions, please open an issue.